Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to budesonide, or any other medications.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: clarithromycin, erythromycin, ketoconazole, indinavir, itraconazole, nefazodone, nelfinavir, ritonavir, and telithromycin.
+Be sure to mention any of the following: cyclosporine, erythromycin, ketoconazole, indinavir, itraconazole, ritonavir, and saquinavir.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with budesonide, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you or anyone in your family has had diabetes (high blood sugar) or glaucoma, or if you have tuberculosis, high blood pressure, osteoporosis (a condition in which the bones become thin and weak and break easily), stomach ulcer, cataracts, or liver disease.